 Endnotes Endnote # Endnote 28 SWRCB Divisions of Water Rights and Drinking Water has geospatial data for location of potable water diversions in their eWRIMS dataset.
 29 California Historical Resources Information System (CHRIS)- The CHRIS Inventory includes the State Historic Resources Inventory maintained by the OHP as defined in California Public Resources Code § 5020.1(p), and the larger number of resource records and research reports managed under contract by the nine Information Centers.
 The information centers have varying levels of gis digitization completed.
 Most have paper maps and reports available.
-This is a fee for service and only contains information reported to SHPO through the CEQA/NEPA process.
+This is a fee for service and only contains information reported t SHPO through the CEQA/NEPA process.
 Access is restricted (not public).
 30 National Register of Historic Places Database - Compiled by the National Park Service, (yearly updates; would need to get permission to use dataset with sensitive or restricted data).
 31 USFS FSTOPO - USFS site for geodatasetsTransportation Line is the dataset that contains all trails and roads.
 32 NPS IRMA - Data Portal 33 BLM Roads - Ground Transportation Linear Feature (GTLF) is the data standard for linear features in BLM's GIS system.
 Routes is the roads and OHV trails layer.
 So GTLF_Region_Routes is the likely file structure.
 This data is not publicly available.
 34 BLM Land Status - contains information on ownership for federal, state, local and private lan ownership.
 35 CPAD - California Protected Areas Data Portal contains GIS data about lands that are owned in fee and protected for open space purposes by over 1,000 public agencies or non-profit organizations.
 36 US Census Bureau TIGER dataset - Topographically Integrated Geographic Encoding and Referencing dataset contains a variety of data including 2010 census data.
-37 USFS National Visitor Use Monitoring - The National Visitor Use Monitoring program surveys over 100,000 visitors to National Fore System lands every five years, with 20% of the national forests conducting surveys each year.
+37 USFS National Visitor Use Monitoring - The National Visitor Use Monitoring program surveys over 100,000 visitors to National Forest System lands every five years, with 20% of the national forests conducting surveys each year.
 This nationwide visitor use survey provides statistically sound estimates of visitation to each national forest and to each site type.
-The surveys also provide information 38 Use human proximity attributes to complement 9AHum and 9BHum attributes.
-39 For all management considerations - recommend giving a multiplier base on how many of these considerations are encompassed by t site.
+The surveys also provide information about who these visitors are demographically, why they come to the national forests, how satisfied they are with the facilities and services provided, and how much money they spend on their visit.
+38 Use human proximity attributes to complement 9AHum and 9BHum attributes.
+39 For all management considerations - recommend giving a multiplier base on how many of these considerations are encompassed by the site.